tingerrr/subpar/src/lib.typ

-#import "util.typ" as _util
-#import "_pkg.typ"
 #import "default.typ"

-#let _numbering = numbering
+/// The default overrides to use for figures, these are used to pass arguments
+/// through to the elements directly.
+///
+/// -> dictionary
-#let _label = label
+#let figure-overrides = (
+  caption: "caption",
+  placement: "placement",
+  scope: "scope",
+  gap: "gap",
+  outlined: "outlined",
+)

+/// The default overrides to use for figures, these are used to pass arguments
+/// through to the elements directly.
+///
+/// -> dictionary
-#let _grid = grid
+#let grid-overrides = (
+  columns: "columns",
+  rows: "rows",
+  gutter: "gutter",
+  column-gutter: "column-gutter",
+  row-gutter: "row-gutter",
+  fill: "fill",
+  align: "align",
+  stroke: "stroke",
+  inset: "inset",
+)

 /// The counter used for sub figures.
+This is automatically counted within and
+/// reset after for each super figure.
+///
+/// -> counter
 #let sub-figure-counter = counter("__subpar:sub-figure-counter")

 /// Creates a figure which may contain other figures, a #emph[super]figure.
-For
-/// the meaning of parameters take a look at the regular figure documentation.
 ///
-/// See @@grid() for a function which places its sub figures in a grid.
+/// This function makes no assumptions about the layout of its sub figures, it
+/// simply applies the necessary show and set rules such that all figures within
+/// its body get the appropriate numbering.
 ///
-/// - kind (str, function): The image kind which should be used, this is mainly
-///   relevant for introspection and defaults to `image`.
-This cannot be
-///   automatically resolved like for normal figures and must be set.
-/// - numbering (str, function): This is the numbering used for this super
-///   figure.
-/// - numbering-sub (str, function): This is the numbering used for the sub
-///   figures.
-/// - numbering-sub-ref (str, function): This is the numbering used for
-///   _references_ to the sub figures.
-If this is a function, it receives both
-///   the super and sub figure numbering respectively.
-/// - supplement (content, function, auto, none): The supplement used for this
-///   super figure _and_ the sub figures when referenced.
-/// - propagate-supplement (bool): Whether the super figure's supplement should
-///   propagate down to its sub figures.
-/// - caption (content): The caption of this super figure.
-/// - placement (alignment, auto, none): The float placement of this super
-///   figure.
-/// - scope (str): Relative to which containing scope the figure is placed.
-Set
-///   this to `"parent"` to create a full-width figure in a two-column document.
-///   Has no effect if placement is `none`.
-Can be set to `"parent"` or
-///   `"column"`.
-/// - gap (length): The gap between this super figure's caption and body.
-/// - outlined (bool): Whether this super figure should appear in an outline of
-///   figures.
-/// - outlined-sub (bool): Whether the sub figures should appear in an outline
-///   of figures.
-/// - label (label, none): The label to attach to this super figure.
-/// - show-sub (function, auto): A show rule override for sub figures.
-Receives
+/// See @cmd:grid for a function which places its sub figures in a grid.
-///   the sub figure.
+///
-/// - show-sub-caption (function, auto): A show rule override for sub figure's
-///   captions.
-Receives the realized numbering and caption element.
 /// -> content
 #let super(
+  /// The image kind which should be used, this is mainly relevant for
+  /// introspection and defaults to `image`.
+  ///
+  /// Must be one of:
+  /// - `image`
+  /// - `table`
+  /// - `raw`
+  ///
+  /// -> str | function
   kind: image,

+  /// This is the numbering used for this super figure.
+  ///
+  /// Signature: #lambda(int, ret: content)
+  ///
+  /// -> str | function
   numbering: "1",

+  /// This is the numbering used for the sub figures.
+  ///
+  /// Signature: #lambda(int, ret: content)
+  ///
+  /// -> str | function
   numbering-sub: "(a)",

+  /// This is the numbering used for _references_ to the sub figures.
+If
+  /// this is a function, it receives both the super and sub figure numbering
+  /// respectively.
+  ///
+  /// Signature: #lambda(int, int, ret: content)
+  ///
+  /// -> str | function
   numbering-sub-ref: "1a",

+  /// The super figure's supplement.
+  //
+  /// -> content | auto
   supplement: auto,

+  /// Whether the super figure's supplement should propagate down to its sub
+  /// figures.
+  //
+  /// -> bool
   propagate-supplement: true,

-  caption: none,
-  placement: none,
-  scope: "column",
-  gap: 0.65em,
-  outlined: true,
+  /// Whether the sub figures should appear in an outline of figures.
+  ///
+  /// -> bool
   outlined-sub: false,

+  /// The label to attach to this super figure.
+  ///
+  /// -> label | none
   label: none,

+  /// A show rule override for sub figures.
+Receives the sub figure.
+  ///
+  /// Signature: #lambda(content, ret: content)
+  ///
+  /// -> function | auto
   show-sub: auto,

+  /// A show rule override for sub figure's captions.
+Receives the realized
+  /// numbering and caption element.
+The numbering cna be used directly without
+  /// any further formatting.
+  ///
+  /// Signature: #lambda(content, content, ret: content)
+  ///
+  /// -> function | auto
   show-sub-caption: auto,

+  /// The names of named arguments to pass through to the figure directly.
+  ///
+  /// -> dictionary
+  overrides: figure-overrides,

+  /// Named arguments to pass to figure verbatim, these are selected using
+  /// @cmd:super.overrides.
+  ///
+  /// -> any
+  ..args,

+  /// The figure body, this may contain other figures which will be numbered
+  /// appropriately.
   body,
 ) = {
-  _pkg.t4t.assert.any-type(str, function, kind)

-  let assert-numbering = _pkg.t4t.assert.any-type.with(str, function)
-  assert-numbering(numbering)
-  assert-numbering(numbering-sub)
-  assert-numbering(numbering-sub-ref)
+  import "util.typ"

+  assert.eq(
+    args.pos().len(), 0,
+    message: "Unexpected positional args: `" + repr(args.pos()) + "`"
+  )

+  // These overrides allow use to only include those fields which were actually
+  // set, not overriding them with their defaults. let (rest, overrides) = util.get-overrides(args.named(), overrides)

+  assert.eq(rest.len(), 0, message: "Unexpected named args: `" + repr(rest) + "`")

+  // Wrap numberings such that if thye are a pattern and contain only one symbol
-  // adjust numberings to receive either both or the sub number numbering-sub = _util.sparse-numbering(numbering-sub) numbering-sub-ref = _util.sparse-numbering(numbering-sub-ref)
+  // we only pass the sub number, but otherwise both. numbering-sub = util.sparse-numbering(numbering-sub) numbering-sub-ref = util.sparse-numbering(numbering-sub-ref)

-  _pkg.t4t.assert.any-type(str, content, function, type(auto), type(none), supplement)
-  _pkg.t4t.assert.any-type(bool, propagate-supplement)
-  _pkg.t4t.assert.any-type(str, content, type(none), caption)
-  _pkg.t4t.assert.any(top, bottom, auto, none, placement) _pkg.t4t.assert.any-type(length, gap) _pkg.t4t.assert.any-type(bool, outlined)
-  _pkg.t4t.assert.any-type(bool, outlined-sub)
-  _pkg.t4t.assert.any-type(_label, type(none), label)

-  _pkg.t4t.assert.any-type(function, type(auto), show-sub)
-  _pkg.t4t.assert.any-type(function, type(auto), show-sub-caption)

   let function-kinds = (
     image: "figure",